froggestspirit/CrystalComplete/README.md

 # Pokémon Crystal

+I strongly advise not to use this repo, as the code is messy, and very outdated.
+Though the music player and voltorb flip may be the only worthwile things here.

 This is a disassembly of Pokémon Crystal.

 The source code in this project successfully converts back into a ROM image.